bengoebel/p8130_final_project/p8130_final_project_BG_JA.md

 ![](p8130_final_project_BG_JA_files/figure-gfm/unnamed-chunk-14-4.png)<!-- -->

-For reasons listed in the paper, we will use model C. Let’s summarize the model.
+For reasons listed in the paper, we will use model B. Let’s summarize the model.

 ``` r